sreenivasan81003/Sreenivasan-Portfolio/README.md

-Sreenivasan's Portfolio

-Personal portfolio showcasing my projects, skills, and experience as an Automation & QA Engineer.

 👨‍💻 About Me
 Hi!
 I'm Pachipulusu Subramanya Sreenivasan, an Automation & QA Engineer with ~1 year of expertise in manual and automation testing.
 I specialize in mobile app testing (Android & iOS), building scalable automation frameworks, and integrating AI tools into QA workflows.